Nachoeigu/bcn_restaurant_chatbot/README.md

     -GOOGLE_API_KEY
     -WORKDIR

 2) Executes generate_local_database.py.
-This will create the restaurant database for you.
+This will create the restaurant database and database info for you.

-3)...

- In the main file you have the entry point of the process.
+3) Executes the python main.py for testing the entire workflow.